 Our brains are naturally distracted by sound.
 It can grab our attention and not let go, causing us to lose focus and get stressed out quickly.
 Unless we’re expecting outside sounds – like when we’re outdoors at an event or listening to music we enjoy – they can be incredibly distracting and even cause stress and sleep problems.

 While electric fans like box fans are one option for making white noise, they’re not efficient and aren’t portable.
-Because they’re easy to take with you, don’t use much electricity, and easy to use, white nose machines are a popular way to improve your quality of life personally or professionally.
+Because they’re easy to take with you, don’t use much electricity, and are easy to use, white noise machines are a popular way to improve your quality of life personally or professionally.

 What does a white noise machine look like?